Layering - the Do’s and Don’ts

 Cotton, in any form, should be avoided.
-It has one of the lowest warmth for wetness ratios, with it being as low as not retaining any warmth’s when only 20% wet.
-Angora fabrics on the other hand can retain 90% of its warmth at 90% wet.
-Cotton is also highly abrasive and becomes more abrasive when it is wet.
-Denim material must always be avoided.
-Globally, Demin jeans can comfortably attribute to 40 percent of wader failures, not only the fabric that causes wader failure; the copper studs that often come with jeans are also a cause of failure.
+It has one of the lowest warmth to wetness ratios.
+Cottton does not retain any warmth once the fabric is only 20% wet.
+Angora fabrics on the other hand can retain 90% of their warmth when 90% wet.
+Cotton is also highly abrasive and becomes more abrasive when wet.
+Denim (jean-type) material must always be avoided.
+Globally, Demin jeans can comfortably attribute for 40 percent of wader failures.
+It’s not only the fabric that causes wader failure; the copper studs that often come with jeans are also a cause of failure.

-Avoid hiking socks, they generally have a cotton content and are usually a little short.
+Also avoid hiking socks as they generally have a cotton content and are usually a little short.

-Find garments that have ¼ zips, this allows you to zip down to cool off.
+Find garments that have quarter zips as this allows you to zip down to cool off.

-Try and find good quality garments, generally the more you pay, the better you get.
-Not all fleeces are made equally.
+Buy the best quality garments you can afford: generally the more you pay the better quality garment you will get.
+Not all fleeces are created equal.

-Don’t have full zips on all your layers, they will build bulk on the zips.
+Don’t have full-length zips on all your layers as they will build bulk on the zips.
 There is also the possibility of them rubbing or catching on each other.

 Never wash your technical garments, including fleeces, with fabric softener.
-It clots the pile or pours in the garments and reduces the loft.
+It clots the pile or pores in the garments and reduces the loft (and thus insulating qualities).

-Technical shirts should not be worn as they are designed to be a lose fit and therefore allow air to penetrate your system.
+Technical shirts should not be worn as they are designed to be a loose fit and therefore allow air to penetrate your system.

-These simple do’s and don’ts will keep your technical gear doing what it was designed for, keeping the elements out and you comfortable and warm.
+These simple do’s and don’ts will keep your technical gear doing what it was designed to do; keep the elements out and you comfortable and warm.

 Putting waders on